ryandeng32/LeetCode-Practice/September_Challenge.md

 * Using a list to keep track of all the numbers is an obvious solution
 * However, since we only need to pop the start and append the end, we can use the **double-ended queue**
 * Think about optimized DS.

+## Day 14: 198.
+House Robber

+* classic DP problem
+* It's hard to think about all the cases, so start simple and work on the simplest case first